Photo by cottonbro from Pexels

 Look for Yellow or Dull Green Stains:

-If you’re looking for one of the easiest conventional ways of finding dog urine, then this is the method for you.
+If you’re looking for one of the easiest conventional ways of finding dog urine, this is the method for you.

-1. Do a Smell Test:
+1. Do a Smell Test

-To do a smell test, you need no other thing than the nose.
+To do a smell test, you need nothing other than the nose.

 A musky scent distinguishes dog urine smell from other smells that may be in the house.
-Walk around, be more sensitive with your nose, and you’d perceive the musky, distinct scent that’s unusual and overpowering in the house.
+Walk around, be more sensitive with your nose, and you’ll perceive the musky, distinct scent that’s unusual and overpowering in the house.

-2. Use Peroxide and Baking Soda:
+2. Use Peroxide and Baking Soda

-This method involves mixing some peroxide with baking soda in a spray bottle and then spraying the area you think the urine is.
+This method involves mixing some peroxide with baking soda in a spray bottle and then spraying the area where you think the urine is.

 If the suspected area goes white upon the spray, then there you go!

-3. Moisture Sensor:
+3. Moisture Sensor

 Another tool you can try out is the moisture sensor.
 Urine can dry off quickly, which sometimes makes it difficult to detect.